cplett/cplett.github.io/page/xtb/xtb.md

 # {{page.title}}
 {: .no_toc}

-The **xtb** program provides access to the GFN1-xTB, GFN2-xTB, and GFN-FF methods as well as several functionalities alongside.
+The **xtb** program provides access to the GFN1-xTB, GFN2-xTB, and GFN-FF methods as well as several functionalities.
 Many of them will be covered by this workshop.
 A complete documentation can be found [here](https://xtb-docs.readthedocs.io/en/latest/index.html).
+Besides the functionalies, the xTB methods convince with a broad applicability to systems containing elements up to Rn (Z=86), a robust and efficient performance, and the ease of use for practical applications.

-For this workshop, please use xtb version 6.7.0.
+For this workshop, please use xtb version 6.7.0 or above.

+{% include image.html file="toc.png" alt="CREST" max-width=750 %}

 ## Literature